 RNRG looks at the classic third album from the momentary tandem of a prefab Marc Bolan and Steve Peregrin Took

 There are few artists other than Marc Bolan where such a large chasm exists between their success at home in England and here in America.
-Before the CD era, all but the most dedicated U.S. fans can be forgiven for thinking his discography consisted of exactly two songs, “Get It On” (here prudishly retitled “Bang A Gong”) and “Jeepster.”
-But Bolan was already on his third (or fourth, if you count his brief career as a teen model) go-round by the time Electric Warrior, the seismic album that contained those songs, was released in 1971.
+Before the CD era, all but the most dedicated U.S. fans can be forgiven for thinking his discography consisted of exactly two songs, “Get It On” (here retitled “Bang A Gong” to avoid confusion with another hit single called “Get It On” by jazz-rockers Chase) and “Jeepster.”

 He first came to the attention of many Brits when he joined John’s Children, lending additional Les Paul firepower to their already chaotic live show and first revealing his uniquely trilling vocals on “Desdemona,” which became a minor hit.
 Anyone who had caught John’s Children on tour and witnessed Bolan attacking his guitar with a chain might have been surprised at his next incarnation, which found him sitting cross-legged on the floor, strumming an acoustic guitar or working a wheezing harmonium, alongside Stephen Porter, a percussionist with a Breck-girl mane who called himself Steve Peregrine Took.